-The primary considerations in judging applicants are grade point average in upper division undergraduate courses, strength of background in supporting sciences (mathematics, physics, and chemistry), Graduate Record Examination Scores in the verbal and quantitative tests, and previous graduate record (if any).
+Further considerations in determining assistantship availability can include grade point average in upper division undergraduate courses, strength of background in supporting sciences (mathematics, physics, and chemistry), Graduate Record Examination Scores in the verbal and quantitative tests, and previous graduate record (if any).

-The Department Chair will utilize the advice of the Committee as a general guide in making appointments within the framework of a candidate's willingness to commit himself/herself at a particular time.
-The Department Chair shall, in selecting new graduate teaching assistants, endeavor to maintain a reasonable balance between the various geologic disciplines.
+The Graduate Director and Department Chair will utilize the advice of the Graduate Affairs Committee as a general guide in making appointments within the framework of a candidate's willingness to commit himself/herself at a particular time.
+The Graduate Director and Department Chair shall, in selecting new graduate teaching assistants, endeavor to maintain a reasonable balance between the various Earth and environmental sciences disciplines.